theHostileNegotiator/KWBandage/PatchNotes.md

 #### Mothership
 1. Weapon would affect Subfaction Motherships but not Scrin
 	* Weapon will no longer affect Subfaction Motherships
+2. Mothership can be crushed by Drone Ships
+	* Increased Crushable Level to 2

 ### Behind the Scenes